SALP Chapter 5

 Were you alive?
 Did you escape from the bad witch?

-Vigo's low whisper seemed to carry a gentle smile as well.
+Vigo's voice, murmuring low, seemed to carry a gentle smile.

 She was so happy it felt like a dream.
-She couldn't believe she was holding the warm body of her favorite friend again.
+She couldn't believe she was holding the warm body of her favorite child again.

-Was this really a dream?
-The boy's grip pulling her tight was strangely strong.
+Could this really be a dream?
+The boy's grip as he squeezed her tight was strangely strong.
 Like the hands of a large, powerful adult man.

 "Lanthe..."

-His voice dropped low.
-He had always been a crybaby.
-Perhaps he had cried every day, sad about being separated from her.
-How much must he have cried for his voice to become thick and strange?
-Or perhaps he'd suffered greatly because of the witch.
+His voice dropped low and thick.
+He'd always been a crybaby.
+Maybe he'd cried every day because he was sad about being separated from her.
+How much must he have cried for his voice to become so rough and strange?
+Or maybe he'd suffered because of the witch.

-He held her so tightly that her chest was crushed and stuffy.
-Yet she was so happy Vigo had returned that she buried her face in his broad embrace and rubbed against him vigorously.
+He was holding her so tightly her chest was compressed and she felt stifled.
+But she was so happy Vigo had returned that she buried her face in his broad embrace and rubbed against it.

 She repeated the boy's name with an overflowing heart.